wireapp/wire-server/docs/src/understand/searchability.md

 The flags will influence the behavior of the search API endpoint; clients will only need to parse the results, that are already filtered for them by the backend.

-Some configuration values superseed others.
+Some configuration values supersede others.
 The table below clarifies how the various values interact with each other, highlighting the outcome of each search for the various combinations of values.

 ### Table of possible outcomes